 Here are a few other points to consider when thinking about each option.

 The first few times you leave your child in the new childcare situation it will be traumatic for both of you.
 Rest assured your little one will cope better than you, and will be off playing within minutes of you leaving.
 Here are a few tips to help you both through the difficult separation.

 Family day care is a government regulated and accredited service that provides care and learning experiences for children from birth to 12 years within the registered carer’s home.
 Carers are generally self-employed and work in partnership with a family day care scheme operated by either local government, church or a similar community body.
-Family day care currently has 12,000 carers and more than 100,000 children enrolled in the service across Australia and is a well established member of the child care community.
+There are now over 210,570 children in family daycare and over 22,000 family daycare educators.

 Many family day care carers have formal qualifications and all are offered induction training and ongoing professional development opportunities.
 A local coordination unit supports carers with training, resources and regular home visits and ensures that carers and their homes meet government standards.
 The coordination unit also helps parents choose a suitable carer and is there to closely monitor children’s wellbeing, progress and learning while in family day care.
 The coordination unit can also manage relief care if a family’s usual carer is unwell or plans to take leave.

 A carer can look after a limited number of children:

 This small number allows for more individual care in a home environment.
 As there are only a few children the spread of germs is generally less than in a childcare centre.